Home Buyer Rebates: How to Get Cash Back at Closing

 Why are they banned in these states?
 Because some view rebates as giving an unfair advantage to certain agents; others perceive rebates as a threat to the real estate industry.

 Even in states that allow buyer rebates, rebates are governed by certain rules and regulations.
-For instance, “Rebates can never be used towards the buyer’s down payment,” Schatz explains.
-“The down payment must come directly from the buyer’s own funds, gift from relatives, or down payment assistance programs.”
+For instance, “Rebates can never be used toward the buyer’s down payment,” Schatz explains.
+“The down payment must come directly from the buyer’s own funds, a gift from relatives, or down payment assistance programs.”

-Your lender also plays a role in whether you’re eligible for a buyer rebate, since a rebate affects the cost basis of your home—the total amount you pay for the property, including the sale price, closing costs, and any other financial investments you make in the home.
+Your lender also determines whether you’re eligible for a buyer rebate.
+A rebate affects the cost basis of your home—the total amount you pay for the property, including the sale price, closing costs, and any other financial investments you make in the home.

 The cost basis affects your mortgage’s loan-to-value (LTV) ratio, a fancy term for the amount you borrowed compared to the value of your home.
 Because most lenders like to keep a borrower’s LTV ratio at 80% or lower, your lender may need to adjust your loan if a rebate would drive your mortgage’s LTV above 80%.
-Failing to disclose a rebate to your lender can be considered mortgage fraud, a crime that can result in a large fine or even prison time.
+Failing to disclose a rebate to your lender can be considered mortgage fraud, resulting in a large fine or even prison time.

 Nonetheless, the U.S. Department of Justice maintains that blocking rebates inflates the cost of real estate services and harms consumers.[3]That’s why it supports legalizing rebates across the country.

 Cash back programs, like the one from Clever Real Estate, aren’t as tightly regulated, making them a better choice for many buyers.
-Since the money is coming from a third party outside after the transaction, cash back isn't subject to lender approval and won't impact your financing.
+Since the money comes from a third party outside after the transaction, cash back isn't subject to lender approval and won't impact your financing.

 Are home buyer rebates taxable?

-No, home buyer rebates are not taxable.
-The IRS doesn’t consider a home buyer rebate to be income.[4]
+No, home buyer rebates aren't taxable.
+The IRS doesn’t consider them income.[4]
 The rebate is just money that you’re getting back (not earning) when you purchase a home.

-That said, taking a rebate lowers your loan’s cost basis, which could affect your capital gains taxes down the road.
-Capital gains are taxes that you pay on the increase in your property’s value when you sell the home.
-Your home can seem like it gained more value than it actually did if you have a lower cost basis upfront, which means your future capital gains taxes will be higher.
+That said, taking a rebate lowers your loan’s cost basis, which could affect your capital gains taxes.
+Capital gains are taxes you pay on the increase in your property’s value when you sell the home.
+If you have a lower cost basis upfront, your home can seem like it gained more value than it actually did, which means your future capital gains taxes will be higher.

 Quick summary: Home buyer rebates